Top Gun and the Superfund Tax

 In 2022, IRS received petitions to add polyoxymethylene and polyphenylene sulfide to the list of taxable hazardous substances.

-Uncover your facility's responsibilities for reporting, recordkeeping, and contingency planning under EPA programs like CERCLA/Superfund, EPCRA/Right-to-Know, the Clean Air and Clean Waters Acts, TSCA, and more when Lion presents the Complete Environmental Regulations Webinar on February 2–3, 2023.
+Get the details about your facility's responsibilities for reporting, recordkeeping, and contingency planning under US EPA programs like CERCLA/Superfund, EPCRA/Right-to-Know, the Clean Air and Waters Acts, TSCA, and more when Lion presents the Complete Environmental Regulations Webinar on February 2–3, 2-2023.

 For help with compliance, browse EH&S consulting solutions to put Lion's decades of regulatory expertise to work for you.
 We can help you to determine applicability of specific rules or identify your responsibilities under laws like CERCLA/Superfund and many others.